ページの先頭です

 Information on job hunting

-Therefore, be sure to attend explanatory meetings without fail when they are announced by the Career Support Section and proactively carry out job hunting while you are a student.
+Be sure to attend explanatory meetings without fail when they are announced by the Career Support Section and proactively carry out job hunting while you are a student.

 Other matters